 An anonymous reader writes: The audio driver installed on some HP laptops includes a feature that could best be described as a keylogger, which records all the user's keystrokes and saves the information to a local file, accessible to anyone or any third-party software or malware that knows where to look.
 Swiss cyber-security firm modzero discovered the keylogger on April 28 and made its findings public today.
 According to researchers, the keylogger feature was discovered in the Conexant HD Audio Driver Package version 18.104.22.168 and earlier.
 This is an audio driver that is preinstalled on HP laptops.
 One of the files of this audio driver is MicTray64.exe (C:\windows\system32\mictray64.exe).
 This file is registered to start via a Scheduled Task every time the user logs into his computer.
 According to modzero researchers, the file "monitors all keystrokes made by the user to capture and react to functions such as microphone mute/unmute keys/hotkeys."

+Attend or create a Slashdot 20th anniversary party!
 DEAL: For $25 - Add A Second Phone Number To Your Smartphone for life!
 Use promo code SLASHDOT25.
-Also, Slashdot's now on IFTTT.
-Check it out!
-Check out the new SourceForge HTML5 Internet speed test! ×
+Check out the new SourceForge HTML5 Internet speed test. ×